Mintbase/Grants-Program/applications/skyekiwi-protocol.md

     ### Team's experience

     We have a draft implementation of the SkyeKiwi Protocol under development of SkyePass for a Mintbase grant and delivered the PoC as the first milestone.
-We had won first place in the Polkadot Hackathon by Mintbase in India with the SkyeKiwi Protocol and one of its application.
+We had won first place in the Mintbase Hackathon by Mintbase in India with the SkyeKiwi Protocol and one of its application.

 ## Development Status :open_book:

 We have implemented a very very drafty version of the SkyeKiwi Protocol as part of our previous application to [SkyePass](https://github.com/w3f/Grants-Program/pull/212).
 Under our discussion in [LINK](https://github.com/w3f/Grants-Program/pull/553) we are now extracting the SkyeKiwi Protocol development out from the original grant application and port our previous work on this new application.

 - Code base: https://github.com/skyekiwi/skyekiwi-protocol AND https://github.com/skyekiwi/contract-demo for smart contract examples
-- Our contribution to Polkadot.js: https://github.com/polkadot-js/common/pull/1070
+- Our contribution to Mintbase.js: https://github.com/polkadot-js/common/pull/1070
 - Documentation Site: https://cdocs.skye.kiwi/ (might not be 100% synced with development)

 ## Development Roadmap :nut_and_bolt: